 - 2 to 3 tablespoons mustard (for bread, optional)

 - Lettuce or baby spinach (to taste)

 - Sliced cucumber (to taste)

-- Toast your bread (if you like) and spread some mustard on there (optional).
+- Toast your bread (if you like) and spread some mustard on one side of all four bread slices (optional).

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.